 In 1944 Ruth divorced Elliott, then serving overseas in the Army.
 Both remarried: Ruth to an Army colonel, Elliott to actress Faye Emerson.

 Was Faye Emerson his last wife?

 Third of five.

-Ruth Googins Eidson sold the ranch.
-She and Colonel Eidson moved into the house at 5 Westover Road, designed and built in 1928 by architect Wyatt Hedrick.
+In 1944 a Tulsa oilman bought the ranch.
+Two years later oilman Sid Richardson bought it.
+Today part of the ranch survives; part is under Lake Benbrook.
+Ruth Googins Eidson and Colonel Eidson moved into the house at 5 Westover Road, designed and built in 1928 by architect Wyatt Hedrick.

 But Wyatt Cephas Hedrick is a whole ’nother question category for a whole ’nother episode of Cow—

 [Clang!
 Clang!
 Clang!]

 Dang that clang!
 Hear that, ladies and gentlemen?
 Yes, that obnoxious cowbell means our time is up for today.
 Tune in again soon for another episode of Cowtown Trivia.